Here is where you'll find the best lightsabers that credits can buy ahead of Cyber Monday in a galaxy not so far, far away.

 Some of the easiest replica lightsabers to find are the Galaxy’s Edge Legacy Lightsabers, which are officially licensed Disney products and can be used alongside a lightsaber blade purchased at the Galaxy’s Edge park.
 While it's fun to grab one from one of the official theme parks directly, you can also find these across Amazon and Walmart, though the blade is sold separately from the hilt.

 You can also buy the light-up blade online, but this could be a hindrance given its additional expense.
-Still, these character-specific designs such as Kylo Ren, Dary Vader and Luke Skywalker only vary in the hilt design, which makes the process of buying a blade a little easier when they’re actually in stock on the Shop Disney store (opens in new tab).
+Still, these character-specific designs such as Kylo Ren, Darth Vader and Luke Skywalker only vary in the hilt design, which makes the process of buying a blade a little easier when they’re actually in stock on the Shop Disney store.

 Griping aside, these are some of the best officially licensed replica lightsabers to ever hit the market and a cut above the usual pop-up plastic toys you find down the toy aisle of Walmart.
 They’re better used as a displayed prop, but they do feature fantastic light and sound effects and come with a recommended age rating of 8+, making them perfect for swinging around for kids and grownups alike.